 In the case of Discovery grant applications, the first reviewer is required to recommend five external reviewers for each of his/her assigned proposals.
 Typically, up to two of the external reviewers could be chosen from the list of suggested reviewers on the Notification of Intent to Apply.
 It is in the applicant's interest to suggest reviewers who are not in conflict of interest according to NSERC's guidelines.
 Internal reviewers generally recommend a substantial fraction of external reviewers who are from outside Canada.
-This year, an average of 3.1 external reviewer reports per Discovery grant application was received.
+This year, an average of 2.2 external reviewer reports per Discovery grant application was received.
+The average number of reviewers has declined steadily over the last years, and this year's average is again considerably smaller than in the previous year.
+Given the importance of external reviews for the competition, it is imperative to understand the reasons for this decline and find ways to encourage a better response from the community.